 Sandsend

 A wonderful contrast to some of the busier Yorkshire resorts, Sandsend is one of the most romantic seaside towns near Leeds.
-Ideal for a trip away or an escape far from the maddening crowd, it’s just north of the lively Whitby.
+Ideal for a weekend escape far from the madding crowd, this peaceful village sits just north of bustling Whitby.

 Explore the rock pools on the village’s quiet beach, prove yourself as an amateur palaeontologist by hunting for fossils or watch the tide ebb and flow before the sun sets on this gorgeous corner of the world.
 It’s an area beloved by walkers and geocachers, with little apartments and hotels to rest up in before another day of exploration.